Events Scheduled for 2021

 Tickets will be available later this summer from Our SHOP in Hinton St. George.
 Refreshments will be available at the back of the church from 7.00pm onwards and during the interval.

-5.30pm Sunday 12th OR 19th December 2021 – Candlelit Procession to St. George’s Church for the Christmas Carol Service: To mark the end of the year of celebration, there will be a candlelit procession through the village to St. George’s Church for the annual carol service.
+5.30pm Sunday 19th December 2021 – Candlelit Procession to St. George’s Church for the Christmas Carol Service: To mark the end of the year of celebration, there will be a candlelit procession through the village to St. George’s Church for the annual carol service.
 Singing carols as it goes, the procession will be led by the Sixteen Bells Choir.
 For more details, contact David Clements on 01460-77214 or Nigel Hayler on 01460-271218.